2020 Republican Party presidential primaries: Debates

 The Republican National Committee (RNC) did not host any official primary debates.
 On May 3, 2018, the party voted to eliminate their debate committee, which, according to CNN, served as "a warning to would-be Republican rivals of President Donald Trump about his strong support among party loyalists".
-Trump has declined any interest in participating in any primary debates, saying he was "not looking to give [opponents] any credibility".
+Trump declined any interest in participating in any primary debates, saying he was "not looking to give [opponents] any credibility".
 Debates among the challengers were scheduled without the RNC's involvement.

 Business Insider hosted a debate on September 24 featuring two of Trump's primary challengers.
-It took place at the news outlet's headquarters in New York City, and was hosted by Business Insider's CEO Henry Blodgett, politics editor Anthony Fisher, and columnist Linette Lopez.
+It took place at the news outlet's headquarters in New York City, and was hosted by Business Insider's CEO Henry Blodget, politics editor Anthony Fisher, and columnist Linette Lopez.
 Walsh and Weld agreed to attend, but Sanford had a scheduling conflict and eventually declined.
 An invitation was also sent to the president, but he also declined.

 Politicon held a debate between Sanford, Walsh, and Weld on October 26 at its 2019 convention in Nashville, Tennessee, and Forbes also held a debate between the three on October 28 at its Under 30 Summit in Detroit, Michigan.

 Both Walsh and Weld took part in a few forums that also featured Democratic candidates.